For photos of this time, click here.

 Well, at the National Archives looking into building permits, I found that the Iowa permit had been checked out six years before by the agency itself and never returned.
 Undeterred, I dug up an entry log for permit applications with a note from 1901, “architect: T. F. Schneider,” a preeminent architect who did the Cairo, my own house, and loads of big mansions and public buildings.
 It’s one of my life achievements that the Iowa still stands in its restored beauty.

 I should also digress to mention my addiction to running which I believe started in ’77.
 I’d run 3-4 miles almost every day, all over the wide neighborhoods, Rock Creek Park, the Mall, and the Arboretum.
 It was also special on business trips to run in strange and beautiful places like New Mexico, New York, Portland, and Utah.
 Jogging along in runner’s euphoria, I kept in fairly good physical shape in those later thirties.
 Apparently running replaced the raptures that I used to feel in dancing.
-(There was next to none of that during the marriage and now in DC I danced only on rare nights out at the Eagle or such.
+(I danced only on rare nights out at the Eagle or such.
 Socializing was at home: Suitors came to see me.)

 Over the fall and winter of ’79 Charles started bottoming out with more stints in the hospital, but nothing seemed to help.
 At the end of January ’80, a wreck of his former glorious self, he left his great job and moved away to San Diego to live in the care of his folks.
 The loss was a horrible blow for me.
-Though we’d never had physical relations, our rapport over the years was so complete and fulfilling, not the brother feeling like with Ken, but more like kindred souls from previous lives.
+Though we’d never had physical relations, our rapport over the years was so complete and fulfilling, like kindred souls from previous lives.
 Bereft of my best friend, my other half, I was left to preside alone over the fall of the House of Four Belles.

 In April ’80, I met a devastating black guy named Guy, an exquisite Ethiopian type of equally exquisite physical proportions.
 A soft-spoken museum administrator living with a lover (also named Charles), near DuPont Circle, Guy and this lucky courtesan were constant companions for a while after work each day, with frequent dinners at the Four Belles or out, and intense relations in my alcove.

 Splendid Guy was my emotional support during the spring and summer of trying to sell the Four Belles.
 Early that summer, when the director of the Santa Fe Opera suggested for the fourth time that I come and work as his assistant, I finally decided like Jim to go out into the field.
-Preparing to move to New York meant selling off immense amounts of furniture and plants and storage of equally immense amounts.
 In August when the house sold, an era ended.
-Guy and I said our goodbyes at my train in Union Station.
+Guy and I said our goodbyes at my train in Union Station, and I moved to New York as a new persona.